mattias-p/linky/README.md

 example_site/path/to/follow.md:3: NO_FRAG http://github.com/mattias-p/linky/blob/master/example_site/path/to/other.md#non-existing
 ```

-With --follow the HTTP\_301 status tokens have been replaced with more detailed ones.

-### Dealing with HTTP fragments
+### URI fragment identifiers

-Sometimes the transformation from headings into HTML id attributes involves adding a prefix to the resulting id attribute.
+Sometimes when Markdown headings are converted into HTML id attributes a prefix is added to the id attribute.
 E.g. Github adds a "user-content-" prefix.

 First, let's just try out the example file without specifying a prefix: